RanaMalhas/QRCD/CL-AraBERT/README.md

-Model detials and weights will be released soon!
+Model details and weights will be released soon!